-Other exploration data, if meaningful and Not applicable; meaningful and material results are reported in the body of the text. material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+Other exploration data, if meaningful and Not applicable; meaningful and material results are reported in the body of the text. material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious contaminating substances.

-Criteria JORC Code explanation Commentary Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Criteria JORC Code explanation Commentary Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling). large-scale step-out drilling).
 Regional exploration and sterilisation drilling (RINA programme) continues.
-Diagrams clearly highlighting the areas of possible extensions, including the main geologica for drilling in the project area interpretations and future drilling areas, provided this information is not commercially sensitive.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided A review of field mapping, soil sampling and geophysical surveys is in progress to determine new targets for drilling in the project area. this information is not commercially sensitive.
 Concurrent to the planned drilling outlined above, additional metallurgical test work, environmental, geotechnical and hydrological investigations are on-going to support the pre-mining studies into a gold mining and processing operation.